 The aim of the CV is to show potential employers what your qualifications, experience and skills are and convince them that you are a strong candidate and should be invited for an interview.
 CVs are most effective when they are tailored to a specific vacancy - 'one size' does NOT fit all!

 Good CVs take time to develop, so don't expect to get it right the first time.
-Please pick up your fee copy of 'How to Write Your CV' from the Careers Service.
+Please pick up your free copy of 'How to Write a CV' from the Careers Service.
+If you are a current student, you can find a copy of this, and some CV examples on MySOAS Student.

 Once you have written your CV, have a look at the checklist below and see whether you can tick all the boxes.
 You can also come and have your CV checked at the Careers Service.